cameraui/sdk/go/docs/api/manager.md

 ## type CreateStreamDownloadOptions

-CreateStreamDownloadOptions specifies how to register a file that is still being written.
-The file is served progressively while writing continues, and the marker file at MarkerPath signals completion to the download server.
+CreateStreamDownloadOptions specifies how to register a file that is still being written and served progressively.

 	type CreateStreamDownloadOptions struct {
 	    // FilePath is the absolute path to the file being written.